charlescflok/charlescflok.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage"
+title: "Hello"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello, I'm Lok Cheuk Fung.
-I go by Charles.
+I'm Lok Cheuk Fung.
+I usually go by Charles.

 I'm a linguist, but sometimes I'm not sure if I can call myself one yet (what even are the criteria, anyway?)
 Hopefully one day I can say it out loud with real confidence.
 I'm working towards that every day.